Who We Are:

 DISASTER RELIEF ASSISTANCE

-Youth 4 – Earth FIRST engages young people, as active citizens, in student led projects that improve the environment, provide academic enrichment and assist their communities.
+Youth 4 – Earth FIRST engages young people (ages 12 - 20), as active citizens, in student led projects that improve the environment, provide academic enrichment and assist their communities.
 The vision of this program is to provide a future where every individual becomes a lifelong environmental steward who will play a positive role in building and maintaining environmentally resilient communities.

 Alamo RC&D assists all citizens of all ages and especially helps those who are aged or disabled through our Senior Assistance Program where they can be connected to local assistance, get involved in nutrition/health programs and in activities that combat social isolation.
-We currently serve Senior Citizens in the Medina Lake/Lakehills Area at the Lakehills Civic Center and the Golden Age Center in Comfort Texas.
+We currently serve Senior Citizens in the Pipe Creek/Lakehills area in Bandera County at Faith Tabernacle Church.

 Farm to Fork Initiative provides avenues to connect farmers and ranchers as producers to those who consume and are in need of our food and fiber through Food Policy Councils, community coalitions, rural cooperatives, farmers markets and more.